 All things good, it seems, begin with a walk in the woods observing the natural world.
 After packing a bag full of rocks, listening to the birds and soaking up sunshine, I stretch my mind assembling the collected rocks like a puzzle.
 (This part pleases me to no end!)
-Generally, the idea for which artist I choose begins with the shapes of the rocks and how they cohesively fit together.
-Once I saw points and straight sides, Paul Klee came immediately to mind.
+Generally, the idea for which artist I choose, begins with the shapes of the rocks and how they cohesively fit together.
+Once I saw points and straight sides, Paul Klee immediately came to mind.
 And so it was born, the next installment in the artist rocks series- Klee Rocks!

-Creating Klee rocks is fun!
+Creating Klee rocks is so fun!
 If you enjoy painting, you'll enjoy creating something like this.
 You could use paint pens or acrylic paint and brushes to create this.
 The best part though?
 A walk in the woods to observe nature, clear your mind and collect rocks!